DavorJ94/star-wars-ssg-next-ts/README.md

 If you want to start project with docker:

-- Build your container: docker build -t nextjs-docker .
+- Build your container: `docker build -t nextjs-docker`

-- Run your container: docker run -p 3000:3000 nextjs-docker
+- Run your container: `docker run -p 3000:3000 nextjs-docker`